Roboy/RoboyVR/00_sphinx_documentation/documentation/Usage/0_installation.rst

 - Install the latest version of `Python <https://www.python.org/downloads/>`_

 - After installation, add the Python executable directories to the environment variable PATH in order to run Python.
+(Windows 10: http://www.anthonydebarros.com/2015/08/16/setting-up-python-in-windows-10/)